 - When to Consult a Doctor

 Last Updated on

 White watery discharge, also known as vaginal leucorrhoea, is common among women.
 It begins at the onset of puberty and lasts until the end of menopause.
 The amount of discharge varies from woman to woman and usually increases during the menstrual cycle.
 A watery discharge signifies a healthy vagina as it helps expel bacteria, keeping the vaginal area free from infection.
-However, sometimes, vaginal discharge can be dangerous during pregnancy.
-Read on to learn more about watery discharge.
-Find out what it is and why it happens.

 What Is Watery Discharge During Pregnancy?